Cosmic Void Baryon Acoustic Oscillation Measurement: Evaluation of Sensitivity to Selection Effects: Clustering of Voids with non-uniform incompleteness

 \subsection{Light cones}

-The situation in lightcones is very similar to what is observed in the \patchy{}-NUA(R) data.
-The radial selection function depicted in \reffig{fig:nz-caps} shows that the low-$z$ region has a more stable density than the high-$z$ bin, in which density drops significantly towards $z\rightarrow0.75$.
-This density variation is much larger than any angular incompleteness, so we will assume for lightcones that the latter is constant and approximate $n_{\mathrm{gal}}(\vb*{x}) \approx n_{\mathrm{gal}}(z)$.
+In light cone data, the largest source of incompleteness is typically the radial selection function.
+In what follows, we will assume that angular incompleteness is sufficiently small compared to the radial incompleteness.
+Thus $n_{\mathrm{gal}}(\vb*{x}) \approx n_{\mathrm{gal}}(z)$.
+The radial selection function depicted in \reffig{fig:nz-caps} shows that the number densities of LRGs are more stable than those of the high-$z$ bin, in which density drops significantly as $z$ approaches $0.75$.
+We define the constant cut void sample with a radius of $R_c=16\hmpc$ in order to be consistent with the results in \citet{Zhao2020} for comparison purposes.

-The 2PCFs in \reffig{fig:void-tpcf-avg} mirror the difference in the behavior of the density in both bins.
-The top-left panel shows void clustering results for the low-$z$ bin, where there are no significant differences between the local and constant cuts.
-Contrarily, the high-$z$ constant cut clustering in the bottom panel of the same figure shows the same low-scale feature observed in the \patchy{}-NUR 2PCF.
-Moreover, the use of a local cut (\refeq{eq:pre-rdependence}) succeeds in better selecting a void sample, discarding the large spheres in coming from low sampling regions that enhance the exclusion effect.
+We observe that for pre-reconstruction light cones (top row in \reffig{fig:void-tpcf-avg}) the low-$z$ clustering (left column) is consistent for both the constant cut void sample (shaded envelope) and the local cut sample (error bars).
+The absence of significant differences in the auto correlations can be attributed to the fact that the galaxy density does not vary significantly in this redshift range (see \reffig{fig:nz-caps}).
+In this case the local cut is near constant.
+In contrast, the high-$z$ constant cut clustering in the right panels of \reffig{fig:void-tpcf-avg} shows the same low-scale feature observed in the \patchy{}-R 2PCF, which can be explained by the large drop in galaxy density at high redshift.
+The use of a local cut (\refeq{eq:pre-rdependence}) succeeds in better selecting a void sample, discarding the large spheres that reside in low sampling regions that enhance the exclusion effect.

-When we instead use reconstructed lightcones and the model in \refeq{eq:post-rdependence} we obtain results consistent with pre-reconstruction clustering.
-It is also clear that the void exclusion in the high-$z$ 2PCF (bottom-right panel) using the constant cut is not as wide as without reconstruction, which makes it less intrusive at BAO scales.
-This already enhances the BAO peak SNR, as would be expected from BAO reconstruction.
-In fact, the void size distributions post-reconstruction are narrower (see \reffig{fig:void-density-vs-radius}, bottom panel), showing that the processing moves galaxies into previously large empty regions, thus explaining the narrower exclusion feature.
-Nonetheless, the use of the local cut is still able to decrease the void exclusion amplitude, signaling that the sample contains less of the very-large spheres.
+When we instead use reconstructed light cones and the model in \refeq{eq:post-rdependence} we obtain results that mirror the behaviour of pre-reconstruction clustering.
+Additionally, it is clear that the void exclusion in the high-$z$ 2PCF (bottom-right panel) using the constant cut is not as wide as without reconstruction, and is therefore less intrusive at BAO scales.
+This alone already enhances the BAO peak SNR.
+A narrower exclusion peak can be explained by a smaller number of the largest voids in the reconstructed catalogue.
+In fact, the void size distributions of reconstructed cubic mocks show that there is a smaller fraction of large DT spheres (see \reffig{fig:void-density-vs-radius}, bottom panel).
+An analogous behaviour of the void distributions of the light cones would explain the narrower exclusion peak.